sgoldenlab/simba/docs/tutorial.md

 - `Over sample ratio`: The desired ratio of the number of samples in the minority class over the number of samples in the majority class after over sampling.

+To learn more about machine learning hyperparameters, click [HERE] to go to the `Scenario 1 tutorial` (https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#step-7-train-machine-model) or see the [SimBA pre-print](https://www.biorxiv.org/content/10.1101/2020.04.19.049452v2)

 5. Under **Model Evaluation Settings**.